roofrack/tmux-session-maker/README.md

 ### :wrench: Usage

-- Make these scripts executable and add them to your PATH variable (could also add a keyboard shortcut in your WM to execute)
+- Make these scripts executable and add them to your PATH variable (could also add alias in .bashrc execute)

 - Run `tmsetupNewSession` in the terminal

-- Enter a file from your project that you are working on for the REPL (use tab completion)
+- Enter a file to edit from your project (use tab completion)

 - Run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved set-up-session files